Arabian-vACC/library/docs/aerodrome/abu dhabi/gmc.md

 Aircraft parked on stands 101 and 102 may expect to:

 - Pushback to face north.
-- Pushback onto the taxiway on Apron 3 abeam stand 309 west of taxiway E9 intersectionfacing east.
+- Pushback onto the taxiway on Apron 3 abeam stand 309 west of taxiway E9 intersection facing east.
 - Pushback on taxiway F abeam stand 309 west of taxiway E9 intersection facing east.
 - Pushback on taxiway F abeam stand 112 east of taxiway E9 facing west.